ThyCowLord/ThyCowLord.github.io/blog.md

 # It's a Blog's world

+## Entry Six: Dated Tuesday February Seventh
+A better way for acessing my projects has been released.
+You can find it [here](https://github.com/ThyCowLord/bw)

 ## Entry Five: Dated Monday February Sixth
 Roses are red, violets are blue, I hate PHP, and so do you.